mdn/content/files/en-us/web/javascript/reference/errors/function_label/index.md

 ## What went wrong?

 Function declarations are never supposed to be labeled, because labels should only apply to statements, not declarations.
 There's no way to actually jump to this label.
-However, due to a legacy JavaScript syntax, the error condition is a bit more complicated than necessary:
+However, due to some legacy JavaScript syntax rules, the error condition is a bit more complicated than necessary:

 - In [strict mode](/en-US/docs/Web/JavaScript/Reference/Strict_mode), function declarations are never allowed to be labeled.
 - In non-strict mode, function declarations are allowed to be labeled, but not when the function is the sole statement of an `if` statement (which itself is a deprecated feature).
 - Async functions, generator functions, and async generator functions are never allowed to be labeled.

-The error message may say something along the line of "invalid place for a function declaration to appear", because when the parser sees a label, it expects a statement to follow, and a function declaration is not a statement.
+The error message may say something along the lines of "invalid place for a function declaration to appear", because when the parser sees a label, it expects a statement to follow, and a function declaration is not a statement.
 It depends on whether the error's perspective is that a label cannot be followed by a function, or that a function cannot be preceded by a label.

 ## Examples